yagoferrer/marker-spider/README.md

 ## Doesn't clustering solve this problem?

-You may have seen the "marker clustering library":http://google-maps-utility-library-v3.googlecode.com/svn/trunk/markerclusterer/docs/reference.html, which also helps deal with markers that are close together.
+You may have seen the [marker clustering library](http://google-maps-utility-library-v3.googlecode.com/svn/trunk/markerclusterer/docs/reference.html), which also helps deal with markers that are close together.

 That might be what you want.
 However, it probably *isn't* what you want (or isn't the only thing you want) if you have markers that could be in the exact same location, or close enough to overlap even at the maximum zoom level.
 In that case, clustering won't help your users see and/or click on the marker they're looking for.